ADC - ArchivedDataCodec

 for more info about how to run on Linux see this: Documentation

 ADC Canary is the active development branch of the project, focused on collaboration and rapid iteration.
-It receives daily updates and is not intended for general use, but for developers who want to contribute.
+It receives the newest updates and is not intended for general use, but for developers who want to contribute.
 You can fork the Canary repository, make changes ranging from minor documentation edits to new features and submit a pull request.
 Once you've made 25 valid contributions, you will receive a Personal Access Token (PAT) that allows you to commit and push directly to the Canary branch (with limited permissions).
 Be sure to read the Code of Conduct in the main ADC repository to help maintain a positive and respectful environment.

 ADC Canary on GitLabContributing